yconst/YCML/README.md

 #YCML

 YCML is a Machine Learning framework in Objective-C (and soon Swift!).
-Currently, it only implements the basic Extreme Learning Machines (ELM) algorithm.
+Currently, it only implements the basic Extreme Learning Machines (ELM) algorithm, as it is described in [1].

 ELMs are Feed-Forward Networks with a single hidden layer.
 Their hidden layer weights are initialized randomly, and the output linear weights are determined analytically.